Mary C. Seward: Philanthropy and later years

-In 1905, the International Sunshine Department (originally Branch) for the Blind was separately incorporated with Seward serving as president.
+In 1905, the I.S.S.
+Department (originally Branch) for the Blind was separately incorporated with Seward serving as president.
 It acquired property in Dyker Heights, Brooklyn, New York for a larger facility to function as a combined home, nursery, hospital, and kindergarten.
 They petitioned the New York City Board of Education for support and in 1907 the Dyker Heights Home for Blind Babies became the site of the first public kindergarten for blind children in the United States operated by a major board of education.
 Seward subsequently became president of the Arthur Home for Blind Babies in Summit, New Jersey when it was established as a second combined facility in 1909.

 The Department for the Blind also pursued critical legislative support.
 New York City passed the first legislation addressing the education and training of blind babies and young children in 1908.
 Thirteen states implemented relevant laws during the decade that followed, including New Jersey in 1911 and New York in 1912.
 Seward reported that "legislation in behalf of the blind baby was conceded by all members to be the greatest work of the society."

 Seward continued to work as an advocate for blind babies and director of Arthur Home for the remainder of her life.
-As an officer of the International Sunshine Society, she performed these tasks without pay or other compensation.
+As an officer of the I.S.S., she performed these tasks without pay or other compensation.
 She died suddenly on board a train bound for Buffalo, New York a few days before September 3, 1919.